 It's a blood thinner.

-It's a low dose blood thinner.
+It's a low-dose blood thinner.

-Yeah, but you can st you uh you and now we have to pay for that.
+And now we have to pay for that.

-No out of you don't have to pay a dime for it.
+You don't have to pay a dime for it.

-We have to pay for um breast pumps.
+We have to pay for breast pumps.

 Now we have to pay in total for it.